rvanderwees/vmctl/README.md

 ### Usage

-## Creating a temple
+## Creating a template

 With a default Fedora host with libvirt installed, this script uses the `default` storage pool for hosting the VM disk and iso images as well the `default` network.
-The kickstart templates are installing template VMs that can later being cloned to easily and quickly create a new.
+The kickstart templates are installing template VMs that can later being cloned to easily and quickly create a new VM.

 The template VM are not especially secure and thus should **not** be used to production workload unless secured/locked afterwards.
 Core details of the template VM
 * Minimal setup with `core` packages only
 * RHEL DVD ISO File attached as a CD-ROM
 * CD-ROM automatically mounted and configured to be used for installing packages using `dnf`
-* Default domainname `example.com` (network definition should have a entry with `<domain name='example.com'/>` in the xml definition)
+* Default domainname `example.com` (network should have a entry with `<domain name='example.com'/>` in the xml definition)
 * Serial console enabled (accessible via `sudo virsh console <domain>`)
 * The root user enabled
 * Default SSH pub key of the local user configured for root access